What You Need To Know About SIBO

 In addition to the treatment protocol, a patient’s nutrition is important in supporting the recovery from SIBO.
 It is currently believed that diet alone cannot cure SIBO, and instead is used to support treatment and provide relief from digestive symptoms.
 A restricted diet is designed to be used only for a short time.
 It is important to reintroduce a wide range of foods and fermentable fibres, as they feed the broader gut microbiome.
 In addition, it needs to be understood why the body developed SIBO in the first place.

 Just as bloating can be a symptom of SIBO, SIBO is a symptom of an underlying condition that has allowed the bacteria to migrate and multiply in the small intestine.
-Understanding and addressing the underlying cause should occur to achieve a permanent recovery from SIBO.
+The normal functioning of your small intestine has failed, so it is important to understand what has gone wrong and address that in order to support the likelihood of a permanent recovery from SIBO.

 There are several diets that can be followed by SIBO patients.
 Whilst diet cannot cure SIBO, it can be extremely beneficial in reducing painful and uncomfortable symptoms.
 Some diets have been developed specifically for SIBO patients, whereas others have been developed for other conditions, but can be used successfully by some SIBO patients.
 Finding the diet that suits you can take time and experimentation.
 Dr Allison Siebecker recommends choosing one diet and sticking with it for several weeks to determine if it is suitable for you.
 Immense confusion can ensure when SIBO patients try to compare all SIBO diets against each other, as what is suitable for one diet may not be suitable on another.
 Hear SIBO nutritionist Kristy Regan speak about finding a nutritional program that’s right for you.